 |Name||Engagement Score||Average RT||Average Likes||Average Replies|

 Final Top 10

-However, the follower count shows how many people want to consistently interact with you on social media, so maybe I was too quick to discard this metric.
+However, the follower count shows how many people want to consistently interact with you on social media and keep up with your updates, so maybe I was too quick to discard this metric.

 There must be a golden mean, so I decided to include the number of followers in my formula to calculate the ultimate Influence score.
-And now we have our final list!

-|Rank||Name||Influence Score||Followers||Engagement Score|
+|Ranking||Name||Influence Score||Followers||Engagement Score|

 But why does the seemingly logical assumption that the more followers you get the more engaged members of your audience there are proves to be wrong?

 Now we know that the number of followers doesn’t always indicate real influence.